2kool2/crop-copy-slide-restore/readme.md

-#Crop copy then restore onclick
+#Crop copy then restore on-click

 Responsively crop your content copy down to a user-defined number of lines, all in an accessible manner.